XYIANSoftware/ruiz-sourcing/README.md

    - Placeholder space for future content (e.g., product highlights).

 3. **Contact Page**
-   - Simple PrimeReact form (Name, Email, Message).
-   - Validation (required fields, email format).
-   - Success message toast when submitted.
+   - **Informational contact page** with welcoming content and social media links.
+   - **No form** - instead displays professional contact information and social media integration.
+   - Links for LinkedIn, Instagram, and Email with professional descriptions.
+   - Welcoming blurb about collaboration opportunities.

 ### Additional UI:
 - Sticky **PrimeReact Menubar** Navbar with routes (Home, About, Contact).
-- Simple Footer with © year + “Ruiz-Sourcing”.
+- Simple Footer with © year + "Ruiz-Sourcing".
 - Use PrimeReact **Card**, **Button**, **InputText**, **Toast**, **Dialog** as much as possible.
+- **Beverage-themed elements** like beer stein icon for mobile menu.

+### Architecture:
+- **Pure functional components** for maximum reusability and maintainability.
+- **Enum-based constants** instead of magic strings for type safety.
+- **Component-driven development** with reusable UI components.
+- **Data-driven approach** for easy content management and updates.

 ### Deployment:
 - Must work seamlessly when deployed to **Netlify**.
 - Repo will be named `ruiz-sourcing`.
+- **Public folder** properly configured for static assets and images.